Frequently Asked Questions

 Making the decision to get help for your or a loved one’s addiction is a big positive step forward, but it doesn’t always come without reservations.
-Here are some common questions we get from incoming patients.
+Here are some common questions we get from incoming patients about drug detox.

 Can I smoke?

-We understand that entering detox or going through a rehab program can be a stressful time and cause some anxiety.
-Some of our patients prefer to use their time in rehab as a jumpstart to quit smoking, but for those who find it to be helpful, we do offer patients the opportunity to smoke outside the building where we have dedicated seating areas.
+We understand that entering a drug detox or going through a rehab program can be a stressful time and cause some anxiety.
+Some of our patients prefer to use their time in rehab as a jump-start to quit smoking, but for those who find it to be helpful, we do offer patients the opportunity to smoke outside the building where we have dedicated seating areas.

 Can I bring my pet?